7AtAri/Document_LLM_on_AWS/README.md

 docker push <aws_ID...amazonaws.com>
 ```

+- set up ECS Fargate with proper compute and the docker image-URI
 - set up an S3 bucket for the project and upload the model to it
-- set up ECS Fargate with proper compute and the docker image-URI
+- in the IAM the ecsTaskExecutionRole needs to be selected and an AmazonS3ReadOnlyAccess permission attatched to it
+(this is needed for the container to read from the S3 buckets)